jimsmith15/jimsmith15.github.io/FIREBASE_SETUP.md

 ## 🔥 Firebase Configuration

-Your chatroom now uses Firebase Realtime Database for real-time messaging!
+Your chatroom now uses Firebase Firestore for real-time messaging!
 Here's how to set it up:

 ### Step 1: Create Firebase Project